-A new member of the Board of Directors shall at the start of the term of office be familiarised with the Company structure, strategy and different business areas, and the Group's Corporate Governance.
+A new member of the Board of Directors shall at the start of the term of office be familiarised with the Company structure, strategy, operations and different business areas, and the Group's Corporate Governance.

-In 2014, altogether 14 Board meetings were held (13 Board meetings in 2013).
-The average attendance of the members was 100% (100%).
+In 2015, altogether 15 Board meetings were held (14 Board meetings in 2014).
+The meetings were attended by the Directors as follows: Hannu Syrjänen 15, Jukka Ylppö 15, Sirpa Jalkanen 15, Eero Karvonen 15, Timo Maasilta 14, Mikael Silvennoinen 15 and Heikki Westerlund 15 meetings.
+The average attendance of the members was 99% (100%).

-The Board of Directors conducted the most recent self-evaluation in autumn 2014.
+The Board of Directors conducted the most recent self-evaluation in autumn 2015.
 In the annually made evaluation, the Board assesses, i.a., matters related to the Group's strategy, the Board's operational performance to reach the business goals of the company, the Board's role in establishing the control systems for the Group, the efficiency of the Board meetings, and the Board's working atmosphere.